 We completed three acquisitions in 2006.
 On January 3, 2006, we completed our acquisition of Ion Systems, Inc. ("Ion"), a leading provider of electrostatic management solutions located in Alameda, California.
 Ion's ionization technology monitors electrostatic charges to reduce process contamination and improve yields, which complements our process monitoring and control technologies.
 Additionally, on January 3, 2006, we completed our acquisition of Umetrics, AB ("Umetrics"), a leader in multivariate data analysis and modeling software located in Umea, Sweden.
-Umetrics' multivariate data analysis and modeling software converts process data into useable information for yield improvement, when linked with our open and modular platform of process sensors and data collection, integration, data storage and visualization capabilities.
-On October 11, 2006, we completed our acquisition of Novx Corp. ("Novx"), a provider of electrostatic charge monitoring technology for semiconductor, data storage, telecommunication, medical device and other markets.
-Novx's technology expands our capability to monitor, detect and control electrostatic charge in advanced process environments, such as semiconductor and hard disk drive manufacturing.
+Umetrics' multivariate data analysis and modeling software onverts process data into useable information for yield improvement, when linked with our open and modular platform of process sensors and data collection, integration, data storage and visualization capabilities.
+On October 11, 2006, we completed our acquisition of Novx Corp. ("Novx"), a provider of electrostatic charge in advanced process environments, such as semiconductor, and hard disk drive manufacturing.